krupani/web-object/README.md

 ```

+### <a name="summary"></a> 3.
+Syntax Summary :
+* error parameter is completely optional and web-object will continue to work as before.
+* Default behaviour will now match the same as webdriver.
+* __Finding single element will raise an exception by default if element not found on the page.__
+* __Finding multiple elements will return a blank array by default if element not found on the page.__
+* error parameter is used only to reverse the natural default behaviour.
+* __Finding single element will return Boolean false if error paramter is sent as false and element not found on the page.__
+* __Finding multiple elements will raise exception if error paramter is sent as true and element not found on the page.__

 ## <a name="usage"></a> Usage :eyes:
 Now as we saw how to create page objects, lets see how to put it to practical use.